The Design Awards recognize design excellence of built and unbuilt work in

-Eligibility: Single family residences, additions, and accessory buildings, new or remodeled.
+Single family residences, additions, and accessory buildings (new or remodeled).
 Projects previously submitted to the Alice Washburn Awards Program may also be submitted to this category.

-Eligibility: Buildings 50 years or older, both public and private projects - single buildings or a related group of buildings forming a single project, renovations, restorations, and additions.
+Buildings 50 years or older, both public and private projects.
+Can be single buildings or a related group of buildings forming a single project, renovations, restorations, and additions.
 (Non-Historical/nonregistered)

 - Submitted projects are to have been completed within the last 5 years.
-“Completed” is defined as “Substantial Completion” in accordance with standard AIA Contract
+“Completed” is defined as “Substantial Completion” in accordance with standard AIA Contracts.

 - Submissions are to be composed through the OpenWater platform (link below)

 - Ascribe a generic Project Title to your submission and select the awards category (from the list above) for submission.